gmitirol/empop-use/docs/using_empop.md

 EMPOP provides a summary table of all matching mitotypes that meet the queried sequence range.
 Columns can be sorted by clicking on the column headers.
 Geographic and metapopulation origins can be filtered using the text boxes.
 Ignored mutations list the differences between database and query sequences that were disregarded for the search (see 4.1.7.
 Disregard InDels ).
-The values in brackets display the costs of the listed mutation (details see Huber et al 2018).
+The values in brackets display the costs of the listed mutation.
+For details see [Huber et al. (2018)](https://pubmed.ncbi.nlm.nih.gov/30241075/).
 Haplogroup indicates the samples’ haplogroup assignment.
 In case of a database match, there is no need to estimate the haplogroup as this column simply indicates the haplogroup of the matching samples.
 Rank 1 displays the haplogroup estimate with lowest costs (including a tolerance of 0.1) and Rank 2 displays the haplogroup estimate with the next lowest costs (including a tolerance of 0.1).

 4.3.2.
 When no matches are found